Guardians of the Globe: Television

+Video games

-All of the members listed above (except the alter egos of Robot and Monster Girl) also appear as playable characters in the 2024 free-to-play mobile role-playing game Invincible: Guarding the Globe on iOS and Android.
+The Guardians of the Globe (except the alter egos of Robot and Monster Girl) also appear as playable characters in the 2024 free-to-play mobile role-playing game Invincible: Guarding the Globe on iOS and Android.
 Despite all of the abovementioned characters being members of the Guardians of the Globe at some capacity, this game assigns some of them to other factions, such as Dupli-Kate being part of the Global Defense Agency.

+Members of the Guardians of the Globe, including Robot, Rex Splode, Dupli-Kate, Monster Girl, Bulletproof, and Immortal, appear as playable characters in Invincible VS.